 The typical Malaysian lok-lok or hot pot, is a great sharing dish and can be found at many street food vendors or local restaurants.
 You cook fresh meat, fish and vegetables in a pot of boiling water and eat with a variety of home made sauces.

 Another local favourite, char koay teow is Malaysia’s take on pad-thai, but with seafood and a little more spice added.
 I had this a few times and loved it.

 How to get there:

 After our three night stay in Penang, it was time to move on to Kuala Lumpur.
 You can take a short one hour flight but we opted to go by bus instead.
-This may sound like a daunting task but the access of the Penang bridge, a 13.5km bridge that crosses the Penang Strait, makes it a pleasant 4 hour drive.
+The access of the Penang bridge, a 13.5km bridge that crosses the Penang Strait, makes it a pleasant 4 hour drive.
 See my post about things you must do in Kuala Lumpur.